Newlon celebrating 50 years

 This is driven by the shortage of land available for affordable housing development, the massive increase in land values and the significant increase in housing costs compared to income.

-Research by the National Housing Federation shows that in Hackney today the average price to buy a property is £600,000, with average private rents £1,804 a month and average annual household income £32,848.
+50 years after we were founded, research released by the National Housing Federation in 2018 showed that in Hackney the average price to buy a property was almost £600,000, with average private rents over £1,800 a month, leaving the area unaffordable for many.

 About 3,000 of the people on Hackney Council’s housing waiting list were homeless families in temporary accommodation.
 This number tripled over the previous five years.
 In addition 35% of working families in the borough were claiming housing benefit.

-You can find out more by reading our 2018 Annual Report anniversary supplement.
+You can learn more about our 50th anniversary by downloading our 2018 Annual Report anniversary supplement.